 - 11. EMERGENCY AGENDA MATTERS.
-Except as otherwise provided herein, the City Council shall take no action on any matter not listed on the posted agenda.
-However, the City Council may take action on an item not appearing on the agenda if either: a) the City Council determines by majority vote that the item is a statutorily defined "emergency" or b) the City Council determines by a two-thirds vote that the need exists for immediate action on an item and the item only came to the attention of the City Council after posting of the agenda and cannot wait until the next regular meeting. - 12.
+Except as otherwise provided herein, City Council shall take no action on any matter not listed on the posted agenda.
+However, City Council may take action on an item not appearing on the agenda if either: a) City Council determines by majority vote that the item is a statutorily defined "emergency" or b) City Council determines by a two-thirds vote that the need exists for immediate action on an item and the item only came to the attention of City Council after posting of the agenda and cannot wait until the next regular meeting. - 12.
 INVOCATION.
 City Council may include an invocation on the agenda in compliance with the Town of Greece, New York v.
 Galloway decision. - 13.
 PRESENTATIONS.
-Presentations to the City Council under the presentations section of the agenda shall not exceed five minutes per presentation, unless extended by the Presiding Officer.
+Presentations to City Council under the presentations section of the agenda shall not exceed five minutes per presentation, unless extended by the Presiding Officer.

-14. ADDRESSING THE CITY COUNCIL.
+14. ADDRESSING CITY COUNCIL.

-A. Speaker Forms.
-Those wishing to address the City Council should submit a speaker form to City Staff in the City Hall lobby before the start of the public comment section of the agenda.
-Speaker Forms shall contain an area for the speaker's name and contact information, subject or agenda item on which the speaker will address the City Council and the date of the City Council meeting.
-All speakers must submit a speaker form for each agenda item they wish to comment on but are not required to provide identifying information on the speaker form.
-In the event that a large number of speakers wish to speak on the same item, Staff may assign a number to each speaker.

-B. Public Comments on Closed Session Items.
+- A. Speaker Forms_Registration.
+Those wishing to address City Council should submit a speaker form to will register with City Staff in the City Hall lobby before the start of the public comment section of the agenda.
+Staff may collect_Speaker Forms shall contain an area for the speaker's name and contact information, subject or agenda item on which the speaker will address City Council and the date of the City Council meeting.
+All speakers must submit a speaker form register for each agenda item they wish to comment on but are not required to provide identifying information on the speaker form.
+In the event that a large number of speakers wish to speak on the same item, Staff may assign a number to each speaker. - B. Public Comments on Closed Session Items.
 The public may comment on Closed Session items at the beginning of the Closed Session meeting.
-Speakers should submit speaker forms to the City Clerk prior to the start of the public comment section on the Closed Session agenda.
-Speakers should line up on the wall near the City Clerk's desk in the Council Chambers when it is time for the Public Comments item.
-The City Clerk will call those who have submitted a speaker form to the podium when it is their time to address the City Council.
+Speakers should will register with staff submit speaker forms to the City Clerk prior to the start of the public comment section on the Closed Session agenda.
+Speakers should line up on north the wall near the City Clerk's desk in the Council Chamber when the Mayor announces the Public Comments item.
+The City Clerk will call those who have submitted a speaker form registered to the podium microphone when it is their time to address City Council.